hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 # 1. How do search engines work?

 Not all search engines are built with the ambitious goal of "searching the whole internet."
 Tech giants like Quora, Netflix, Amazon, and Facebook have in-house search engines as well, created to recommend the best products, content, and movies that match the user’s search queries.
 Big online retail companies, for example, also have their own search engines.
 That's how they recommend you the products that you are more likely to be interested in, given your prior purchases.

-In information retrieval, the items that are being searched for (e.g. videos, books, web pages, etc.) are regarded as **documents.**
-All modern search engines, on the most abstract schematic level, have a similar underlying mechanism of searching for the most relevant documents for a given query:
+In information retrieval, the items that are being searched for (e.g. videos, books, web pages, etc.) are regarded as **documents.** All modern search engines, on the most abstract schematic level, have a similar underlying mechanism of searching for the most relevant documents for a given query:

 {{< figure src="search_engine.png" caption="Over-simplified general schema of search engines.
 Features extracted from all documents using the indexer are stored in the index database.
-For a search given query, top k documents are retrieved from the index database and then sorted by their relevance to the given query." invertible="false" >}}
+For a search given query, top k documents are retrieved from the index database and then sorted by their relevance to the given query." invertible="true" >}}

 **Indexing** is performed continuously offline.
 At this step, meaningful features and signals from all crawled documents are extracted and stored in the Index database.
-For retail companies, these features can be as primitive as raw description or [TF-IDF]
-[tfidf] of the product description together with its popularity and user rating.
-For web-scale search engines like Google and [Bing]
-[bing], the index is constructed from thousands of different signals and compressed embeddings from state-of-the-art neural networks.
+For retail companies, these features can be as primitive as raw description or [TF-IDF][tfidf] of the product description together with its popularity and user rating.
+For web-scale search engines like Google and [Bing][bing], the index is constructed from thousands of different signals and compressed embeddings from state-of-the-art neural networks.
 Needless to say, feature engineering is extremely important, so the choice of what signals and features to extract is kept secret by each search engine to maintain the competitive edge on the market.

 **Top-k Retrieval** (sometimes also called *"Level-0 Ranking"* or *"Matching"*) is performed on each user's query to retrieve the potentially relevant documents for the given query.
 For small search engines, simple text matching is usually enough at this stage.
 For web-scale search engines, a hybrid of keyword (entity) matching and [Embedding][embedding_in_ml]-based Retrieval is used.
-In
-Embedding-based Retrieval, an embedding vector is calculated for the given query, and then k nearest embedding vectors (by euclidean or cosine similarity) of all documents stored in the Index database are retrieved.
+In Embedding-based Retrieval, an embedding vector is calculated for the given query, and then k nearest embedding vectors (by euclidean or cosine similarity) of all documents stored in the Index database are retrieved.

 [Huang et al. (2020)][fbsearch_embedding] described in detail how Facebook Search is using Embedding-based Retrieval in their search engine.
 [Bing Search][bing], according to their [2018 blog post][bing_img_search_2018], calculates image embeddings in addition to text embeddings for their retrieval stage.
 Google's blog post ["Building a real-time embeddings similarity matching system"][google_building_retrieval] gives us a glimpse of how Embedding-based Retrieval is likely to be performed inside Google, although their inner system is for sure much more sophisticated than that, and is probably combined Rule-based Retrieval as well.

 Algorithmic nerds out there might find it interesting that metric trees (like [k-d tree][kdtree]) is not used in large-scale search engines due to their slow \( O(\log n) \) complexity and large memory consumption.
-Instead, [Approximate Nearest Neighbors (ANN)][ann_methods] search (like [LHS][lhs_hashing] or [PCA hashing][pca_hashing]) is used to achieve close to $O(1)$ retrieval complexity.
+Instead, [Approximate Nearest Neighbors (ANN)][ann_methods] search (like [LHS][lhs_hashing] or [PCA hashing][pca_hashing]) is used to achieve close to \(O(1)\) retrieval complexity.
 If you want to learn more about these algorithms, I highly recommend [this Medium post][ann_methods] about ANN search.

 **Ranking** is the step that actually makes search engines work.
 Retrieved documents from the previous step are then ranked by their relevance to the given query and (optionally) the user's preferences.
 While hand-crafted heuristics and rule-based methods for relevance ranking are often more than enough for small and even mid-sized search engines, all big names in the industry right now are using Machine-Learning (i.e. [Learning-to-Rank][ltr]) techniques for search results ranking.

 There was a time when [PageRank][pagerank] was a sole ranking factor for Google, but they quickly moved to more sophisticated ranking algorithms as more diverse features are extracted from web pages.
 As of 2020, [PageRank][pagerank] score is still a small part of Google's index, as [confirmed multiple times][pagerank_alive] by googlers.
-Interestingly, for a long time Google has resisted using machine learning for their core search ranking algorithm, as explained in [this Quora answer][google_hates_ml] from
-2011 by a former Google engineer.
+Interestingly, for a long time Google has resisted using machine learning for their core search ranking algorithm, as explained in [this Quora answer][google_hates_ml] from 2011 by a former Google engineer.
 For more information about Google's algorithm changes over years, [this blog post][google_algo_changes] is an excellent tracker of their recent publically known major changes.

 > **Note:** Despite the deceptive simplicity of the above described schema, for web-scale search engines everything is a million times more complicated.
 Only few companies have enough infrastructure, computing resources, and manpower to develop and deploy search engines at such scale.

+The following [diagram by researchers from Nvidia][nvidia_merlin] is a more truthful representation of a modern search engine:

+{{< figure src="eugene_yan_chart.webp" caption="More detailed chart of actual stages of a modern search engine.
+This one is much more closer to the actual production-level search stack." invertible="true" >}}

 [tfidf]: https://en.wikipedia.org/wiki/Tf%E2%80%93idf